-Efficiently Tweakable Mesh- or PolygonColliders – now with Animated Colliders
+Efficiently Tweakable Mesh- or PolygonColliders

-An Extension for the Unity Engine
+An extension for the Unity Engine

 Documentation and Video Tutorials

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 I just updated, where did the 2D ColliderGen menu go?

-A It's now under Component - 2D ColliderGen.
+It's now under Component - 2D ColliderGen.

 Does 2D ColliderGen work with other 2D frameworks?

-A Yes - just attach an AlphaMeshCollider to your object.
+Yes - just attach an AlphaMeshCollider to your object.

 Then by default, the main texture of the object is used.
 If your GameObject has no texture attached, or in case of a texture atlas, you may need to set the Advanced Settings - Custom Texture parameter to provide the desired texture.
 Please visit this documentation page for further info.

 There are no front- and back-caps on the MeshCollider, but I need them - what can I do?

-The easy way is to switch the AlphaMeshCollider output collider type to PolygonCollider2D.
+a) Switch the AlphaMeshCollider output collider type to PolygonCollider2D.

-If that’s not an option, check “force convex" at the AlphaMeshCollider and tick "convex" at the MeshCollider component, then the front and back caps are added automatically.
+b) Enable "force convex" at the AlphaMeshCollider and tick "convex" at the MeshCollider component, then the front and back caps are added automatically.

 We are sorry to say that we don't offer a solution for concave MeshCollider caps.